vbartle/Interactive-Lab-Hub/Lab 1/README.md

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+### Part B. Act out the Interaction

+I pretended to exercise knee mobility myself and found my first instinct wasn't to keep my moving knee parallel with my unmoving knee, so I had to consciously keep the moving knee in place.
+It could be good to setup a cue via color to indicate that knees aren't parallel with each other.
+Like having white to blue for knee mobility and then flashing if knees aren't parallel.

 ## Part C. Prototype the device